Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

-Although the macrospin model reproduces qualitatively the stability phase diagram of rather extended films \cite{Liu2012c}, magnetization switching in structures larger than the width of a DW ($\gtrsim 10$~nm) occurs by nucleation and expansion of magnetic domains.
-The magnetization reversal process is thus closely related to the SOT-driven dynamics of N\'{e}el-type DW in the presence of DMI (see Section \ref{s:DW}).
+Although the macrospin model reproduces qualitatively the stability phase diagram of rather extended films \cite{Liu2012c}, magnetization switching in structures larger than the width of a domain wall ($\gtrsim 10$~nm) occurs by nucleation and expansion of magnetic domains.
+The magnetization reversal process is thus closely related to the SOT-driven dynamics of N\'{e}el-type domain wall in the presence of DMI (see Section \ref{s:DW}).
 Different switching models have been proposed based on micromagnetic simulations \cite{Finocchio2013,Perez2014,Mikuszeit2015,Martinez2015} and spatially-resolved MOKE measurements \cite{Emori2013,Ryu2013,Yu2014b,Safeer2016}.
-In such models, the domain nucleation is either random and thermally-assisted \cite{Finocchio2013,Perez2014,Lee2014} or determined by the combined action of DMI, external field, and edge effects \cite{Mikuszeit2015,Martinez2015,Pizzini2014}, followed by DW propagation across the magnetic layer driven by the DL torque.
-Indeed, time-resolved x-ray microscopy measurements of circular shaped Pt/Co/AlO$_x$ dots show that switching is achieved within the duration of a current pulse by the fast nucleation of an inverted domain at the edge of the dot and propagation of a tilted DW across the dot.
-The nucleation point is deterministic and alternates between the four quadrants of the dot depending on the sign of the magnetization, $B_x$, DMI, DL and FL torque, as illustrated in Fig.~\ref{Fig_DW_switching}.
+In such models, the domain nucleation is either random and thermally-assisted \cite{Finocchio2013,Perez2014,Lee2014} or determined by the combined action of DMI, external field, and edge effects \cite{Mikuszeit2015,Martinez2015,Pizzini2014}, followed by domain wall propagation across the magnetic layer driven by the damping-like torque.